AndreyG/ifc-reader/README.md

 * `readlink -f $(wine64 winepath -u "z:\\home\\avj\\clones\\ifc-reader\\how_to\\hello.cpp")`

-After changing all paths to be their Linux equivilents, you can then load your IFC file with `dump-decls`
+After changing all paths to be their Linux equivalents, you can then load your IFC file with `dump-decls`

 # Building from source